India: Activists slam 'witch hunt' of foreign-funded NGOs | DW | 29.12.2021

 With the bulk of the NGOs' funding cut, many have found it difficult operate and decided to shut shop.

-Six months ago, authorities stopped the Commonwealth Human Rights Initiative (CHRI), a civil liberties group, from receiving foreign contributions.
+Six months ago, authorities stopped the Commonwealth Human Rights Initiative, a civil liberties group, from receiving foreign contributions.

 They challenged the move at the Delhi High Court and are awaiting its verdict.